Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Application to wave progagation problems

 \subsection{Heterogeneous Helmholtz problem with Robin boundary conditions and PML}

 The heterogeneous Helmholtz problem with Robin boundary conditions corresponds to the choice

 in \eqref{eq:Lkm} for some function $G$ that is analytic in a fixed tubular neighborhood $T$ of $\Gamma$.
 In \eqref{eq:Lkp}, we select $\TkGammaP:= 0$.
-Note that the fact that we allow for complex-valued coefficients $A$ and $n$, which covers forms of PML where the path deformation into the complex plane is based on the use of polar/spherical coordinate \cite{collino-monk98,galkowski2022helmholtz}.
+Note that we allow for complex-valued coefficients $A$ and $n$, which allows us to cover forms of PML where the path deformation into the complex plane is based on the use of polar/spherical coordinate \cite{collino-monk98,galkowski2022helmholtz}.
 Specifically, it can be seen following the discussion in \cite[Remark 2.1]{chaumontfrelet-vega21} and the expression of $A$ given in \cite[Eq (1.11)]{galkowski2022helmholtz} that \ref{WP3} holds true if the damping parameter is small enough (the width of the PML, however, is not constrained).

 \begin{lemma}[\APs for Robin b.c.]
-Let Assumption~\ref{assumption:smoothness_domain_boundary_and_interface} and (\ref{eq:HH-robin-assumption-coefficients}) be valid.
+Let Assumption~\ref{assumption:smoothness_domain_boundary_and_interface} and \eqref{eq:HH-robin-assumption-coefficients} be valid.
 Let $G$ be analytic in a tubular neighborhood $T$ of $\Gamma$.
-For $\Lkm$, $\Lkp$ given by (\ref{eq:Lkm}) and (\ref{eq:Lkp}) with $\TkGammaM = ikG $ and $\TkGammaP = 0$ the following holds with $t= 1/2$: \begin{enumerate}[nosep, start=1, label={(\roman*)},leftmargin=*] \item $\bkp$ is bounded uniformly in $k$, and \ref{AP1} holds with $\sigma = 1$. \item $\|\Skp(f,g)\|_{1,k,t} \leq C \left[ k^{-1} \|f\|_{0,\Omega} + k^{-1/2} \|g\|_{0,\Gamma}\right]$, and \ref{AP2} holds for any fixed $\smax \ge 0$. \item The splittings of $\TkOmegaM - \TkOmegaP$ and $\TkGammaM - \TkGammaP$ of \ref{AP3} are given by $\ROD u = k^2 (n^2 +1) u$, $\AOD = 0$ and $\RGD u= i k G u$, $\AGD = 0$ and hence satisfy \ref{AP3} for any fixed $\smax \ge 0$. \end{enumerate} \end{lemma} \begin{proof} \emph{Proof of \ref{item:lemma:HH-robin-AP-i}, \ref{item:lemma:HH-robin-AP-iii}:} Continuity of $\bkp$ follows by inspection.
-The coercivity \ref{AP1} of $\bkp$ with $\sigma = 1$ follows from (\ref{eq:HH-robin-assumption-coefficients-a}) and $\TkGammaP = 0$.
+For $\Lkm$, $\Lkp$ given by \eqref{eq:Lkm} and \eqref{eq:Lkp} with $\TkGammaM = ikG $ and $\TkGammaP = 0$ the following holds with $t= 1/2$: \begin{enumerate}[nosep, start=1, label={(\roman*)},leftmargin=*] \item $\bkp$ is bounded uniformly in $k$, and \ref{AP1} holds with $\sigma = 1$. \item $\|\Skp(f,g)\|_{1,t,k} \leq C \left[ k^{-1} \|f\|_{0,\Omega} + k^{-1/2} \|g\|_{0,\Gamma}\right]$, and \ref{AP2} holds for any fixed $\smax \ge 0$. \item The splittings of $\TkOmegaM - \TkOmegaP$ and $\TkGammaM - \TkGammaP$ of \ref{AP3} are given by $\ROD u = k^2 (n^2 +1) u$, $\AOD = 0$ and $\RGD u= i k G u$, $\AGD = 0$ and hence satisfy \ref{AP3} for any fixed $\smax \ge 0$. \end{enumerate} \end{lemma} \begin{proof} \emph{Proof of \ref{item:lemma:HH-robin-AP-i}, \ref{item:lemma:HH-robin-AP-iii}:} Continuity of $\bkp$ follows by inspection.
+The coercivity \ref{AP1} of $\bkp$ with $\sigma = 1$ follows from \eqref{eq:HH-robin-assumption-coefficients-a} and $\TkGammaP = 0$.

 \emph{Proof of \ref{item:lemma:HH-robin-AP-ii}:} The coercivity of $\bkp$ implies for $u:= \Skp(f,g)$